hdfiresky/Tutorials/backend_setup_guide.md

 API_KEY_2="your_second_gemini_api_key_here"
 # You can add more, e.g., API_KEY_3="..."

-# --- NEW: Serper API Key for Fallback Search ---
+# --- Serper API Key for Fallback Search ---
 # Get a free key from https://serper.dev
 # This is OPTIONAL.
 If the key is not provided, the fallback search will be disabled.
 SERPER_API_KEY="your_serper_api_key_here"